Malaysia defends move to extend licence for rare earth firm Lynas

-KUALA LUMPUR, Sept 4 (Reuters) - Malaysia’s government said on Wednesday its decision last month to extend a licence for Australia’s Lynas Corp for processing rare earth minerals aimed to show investors that the Southeast Asian nation was open for business and preserve 600 jobs.
+KUALA LUMPUR (Reuters) - Malaysia’s government said on Wednesday its decision last month to extend a licence for Australia’s Lynas Corp for processing rare earth minerals aimed to show investors that the Southeast Asian nation was open for business and preserve 600 jobs.

-Prime Minister Mahathir Mohamad’s party had promised to halt the firm’s operations when campaigning in the May 2018 election, after concerns were raised by politicians and activists about the production of radioactive waste from the process.
+Some politicians within Prime Minister Mahathir Mohamad’s ruling coalition had promised to halt the firm’s operations when campaigning in the May 2018 election, after concerns were raised by politicians and activists about the production of radioactive waste from the process.

-Lynas, the largest rare earths producer outside China that sells most of its products to China, says the low-level radioactive waste is not hazardous.
+Lynas, the largest rare earths producer outside China that sells most of its products to Japan, says the low-level radioactive waste is not hazardous.

 The government said last month it was extending the firm’s licence, a move that sparked protests from activists and politicians even though it set tougher terms and offered a six-month extension that was shorter than usual.